 - a.
-Completion of the prerequisites. - b.
-Admission into the Santa Ana College R.N. program at the first year of the program.
+Complete the admission prerequisites and - b.
+Be admitted into the Santa Ana College R.N. program at the first year of the program or be advance placed.

 Option II-L.V.N. to R.N., academic program of one year.